campurol/Multinomial-Logistic-Regression/README.md

 This repository provides a Multinomial Logistic regression model (*a.k.a* **MNL**) for the classification problem of multiple classes.

-It's a fork of liaison/Multinomial-Logistic-Regression that includes the possibility to expand the data if the data provided is at the `session-chosen-alternative` level instead of `session-alternative` level.
+It's a fork of [liaison/Multinomial-Logistic-Regression](https://github.com/liaison/Multinomial-Logistic-Regression) that includes the possibility to expand the data if the data provided is at the `session-chosen-alternative` level instead of `session-alternative` level.

-I also includes an implementation for using this in `Stata'.
+I also includes an implementation for using this in `Stata`.

 The novelity of this model is that it is implemented with the deep learning framework 'Pytorch'.
 This allows the possibility to handle multiple choice sets and also multiple alternatives.
 Current implementations only allow for few alternatives.